Local health officials easing concerns after J&J COVID vaccinations resume

-ROCHESTER, NY (WROC)— The state of New York is resuming administration of the Johnson and Johnson vaccine at all state-run sites effective immediately, and Monroe County health officials were at a vaccination clinic Saturday at Frontier field explaining the decision.
+ROCHESTER, NY (WROC) — The state of New York is resuming administration of the Johnson & Johnson vaccine at all state-run sites effective immediately, and Monroe County health officials were at a vaccination clinic Saturday at Frontier Field explaining the decision.

 U.S. health officials have lifted an 11-day pause on the single-dose shot, after scientific advisers decided its benefits outweigh a rare risk of blood clot.